karincake/apem/README.md

 # Apem : Config Bundle
-A simple Go package that helps you manage your web-api project's configuration in certain areas.
-The areas that are currently covered are:
+A simple Go package that helps you manage your web-api project's configurations and read it for you.
+The configurations are grouped into several parts:
 - http server (net/http)
 - database server (gorm mysql, gorm postgres)
 - memory storage server (redis)
 - logger (zerolog, zap)
 - language (karincake)

+All the read configuration is stored in an exported instance of `apemConf` named `App`.

-## Usage and Explanation
+## Usage and More Explanation
 The concept is pretty simple:
 - Set the configuration's values through `config.yml` file (can be changed to other name)
 - Call apem's main fuction (`apem.Run()`) along with providing the `http.Handler` and adapter's object (we just call it that way for now) you want to use.